Flow length and size distributions in campus Internet traffic: Introduction

 \end{itemize}

 For each step, we provide tips and highlight caveats and possible pitfalls.
 In addition to the methodology and tutorial, we provide an open source software framework comprising tools aimed at performing these steps.
 The framework is designed with big data analysis capabilities in mind.
-Specifically, it supports out-of-core computing, making it possible to analyse data which exceeds available memory.
-Furthermore, most processing steps can be scaled horizontally using the well-established map-reduce technique.
+Specifically, it supports out-of-core computing, making possible to analyze data which exceeds available memory.
+Moreover, most processing steps can be scaled horizontally using the well-established map-reduce technique.
 Therefore, provided implementation is not limited in terms of the number of processed flow records.
 Together, the provided methodology and framework create an opportunity for any interested parties to extract traffic characteristics from their networks and validate any potential mechanisms before applying them in the production environment.

-To prove the above fact, we use the framework to apply the methodology to the real traffic traces in order to extract models of flow length and size.
-Traces cover a thirty-day period of flows (four billion flows, 275 TB of transmitted data) and were collected on the Internet-facing interface of a large university network.
-Flows number, and total sum of packet and octet distributions are extracted, analysed and modelled as functions of both flow length (in packets) and flow size (in bytes).
-In previous works, only selected distributions were presented, without any models or numerical parameters (see \fullref{related-works}).
-Finally, along with the framework source code, we make the data publicly available:
+Then, we use the framework to apply the methodology to the real traffic traces in order to extract models of flow length and size.
+Traces cover a thirty-day period of layer-4 flows (four billion flows, defined by 5-tuple, 275 TB of transmitted data) and were collected on the Internet-facing interface of a large wired university network.
+This is several orders of magnitude more than in previous analyses which mostly comprised tens of millions of flows.
+Flows number, and total sum of packet and octet distributions are extracted, analyzed and modeled as functions of both flow length (in packets) and flow size (in bytes).
+In previous works, only selected distributions were presented, without any models or reusable numerical parameters (see \fullref{related-works}).

+Finally, along with the framework source code, we make the data publicly available.
+This makes our results reusable and fully reproducible, increasing the value of the tutorial part of this work:

 \url{https://github.com/piotrjurkiewicz/flow-models}